 Elderberry Syrup

-We use this every time we get a "bug" and it really seems to help.
-Bonus--you can make it low-carb too!
+We use this Elderberry Syrup every time we get a “bug” and it really seems to help.
+Bonus–you can make it low-carb too!

 Echinacea Tincture

-I have been meaning to make tinctures for a long time now - this would be a great one to get started on at this time of year.
+I have been meaning to make tinctures for a long time now – this Echinacea Tincture would be a great one to get started on at this time of year.

-If you are feeling under the weather, make a cup o' this tea.
-Or two.
+If you are feeling under the weather, make a cup (or 2) of this Immune Support Tea.

 Flu Fighting Gummy Bears

-Wouldn't your kiddos love the comfort of gummies?
+Wouldn’t your kiddos love the comfort of these Flu-fighting Gummies when they’re feeling down?

-And you'll love knowing that they're good for them!
-Use a low carb sweetener if needed.
+And you’ll love knowing that they’re good for them!
+Use a low-carb sweetener if desired.

 Herbal Steam

-This sinus steam will help open up stuffy noses quick!
+This sinus steam will help open up stuffy noses quickly!

 Homemade Cough and Cold Syrup

-I would much rather use this natural syrup from Primally Inspired than the store bought varieties.
+I would much rather use this natural cough syrup than the store-bought varieties.
 Loaded with healthful goodness.
 Again, use a low-carb sweetener if desired.

 Cold and Flu Zapper

-Zap away your cold and flu bugs with this concoction.
-It's really powerful!
+Zap away your cold and flu bugs with this zapper concoction.
+It’s really powerful!

 Cheapest and Easiest Natural Ear Infection Supports

-Lots of ideas for helping with ear infections and ear aches.
+Lots of ideas in this post for helping with ear infections and ear aches.

 Homemade Chest Rub

-We've used this for years in our home and love that it's all natural without any of the chemical additives.
+We’ve used this DIY Vapor Rub for years in our home and love that it’s all natural without any of the chemical additives.

 Sore Throat Support

-This remedy is loaded with soothing and nourishing ingredients - sure to help chase the ickies away.
+This Sore Throat Support remedy is loaded with soothing and nourishing ingredients – sure to help chase the ickies away.

 DIY Saline Spray

-This has helped us so much throughout the years.
+This DIY Saline has helped us so much throughout the years.
 Definitely something you want in your healthy living toolbox.

 Homemade Decongestant

-One look at the ingredients and I can feel my sinuses opening already.
+One look at the ingredients in this DIY Decongestant and I can feel my sinuses opening already.

 Thymus Thumping

-Now THIS is interesting.
-Have you ever heard of this for helping to boost your immune system?
+Have you ever heard of Thymus Thumping for helping to support your immune system?
+So interesting!

 Homemade Cough Drops

-I think I would have to hide these from my kids for sure, but I bet they work great!
-When I have a cough at night I prefer to suck on a sugar free version so I would try to make these with a low carb sweetener to keep my teeth from feeling icky - and to keep candida away.
+When I have a cough I prefer to suck on a sugar-free version like these so I’d try to make these with a low carb sweetener to keep your teeth from feeling icky in the morning.

 Elderberry Popsicles

-Kids will LOVE these popsicles as a way to boost their immune system and they're a great way to keep them hydrated too!
+Kids will LOVE these Elderberry Popsicles to support their immune system and they’re a great way to keep them hydrated too!

 I hope that these help you get through any flu and cold bugs that come into your home and make the ride a bit smoother.